 Login to your AWS account and create an Amazon EC2 Server.
 Please make sure to size it based on the expected load.
 The recommended minimum hardware is 2 core CPU & 4 GB RAM which we will use for this deployment.

-Please make sure to allow inbound TCP ports 22, 443 and 8081 that we will be using in this deployment.
+Please make sure to allow inbound TCP ports 22, 80(required for certbot certificate creation), 443 and 8081 that we will be using in this deployment.
 Next map the Elastic ip address to the newly created Keycloak Server.
 Once the server is up, perform the package upgrade using following command

 sudo apt update && sudo apt upgrade

-Go ahead and reboot the server as required.
+Go ahead and reboot the server if required.

 3. Install NGINX and configure it for Keycloak domain